-The distinctive Snowden Bridge, a vertical lift bridge which spans the Missouri River in Montana, not far from it’s entrance into western North Dakota, creates an intense reaction to all who see it for the first time.
+The distinctive Snowden Bridge, a vertical lift bridge which spans the Missouri River in eastern Montana, not far from it’s entrance into western North Dakota, creates an intense reaction to all who see it for the first time.
 For some, it’s curiosity when they see such a large, imposing structure in an unexpected place.
 For others, it’s admiration as they stumble across a feat of engineering not often associated with the Missouri River in a low population area.
 For many, it’s the memory of driving across the dual purpose bridge in a vehicle,a few while learning to drive and under the tutelage of a high school driving instructor.
 And for a few, it’s knowing the history of the area, which included the lawless, unsavory, bawdy town of Mondak, part in Montana and part in North Dakota, east of the north end of the bridge.

 Snowden Bridge.
 Haunted?